wbeebe/EspressifProjects/v5/esp32-c3-i2c-displays/README.md

-# On-board LED and I2C Display Application
+# I2C Multiple Sensor and Display Application
-This application uses and ESP32-C3 development board and demonstrates:
+This application uses an ESP32-C3 development board and demonstrates:
 * how to blink an LED using GPIO or RMT for the addressable LED, i.e. [WS2812](http://www.world-semi.com/Certifications/WS2812B.html), and
 * how to address Adafruit LED I2C displays attached via the I2C buss, and